morganthomas/winning-arguments/winning-arguments.md

 > Once upon a time, in some out of the way corner of that universe which is dispersed into numberless twinkling solar systems, there was a star upon which clever beasts invented knowing.
 That was the most arrogant and mendacious minute of ”world history,” but nevertheless, it was only a minute.
 After nature had drawn a few breaths, the star cooled and congealed, and the clever beasts had to die.
 One might invent such a fable, and yet he still would not have adequately illustrated how miserable, how shadowy and transient, how aimless and arbitrary the human intellect looks within nature.
 There were eternities during which it did not exist.
 And when it is all over with the human intellect, nothing will have happened.
 For this intellect has no additional mission which would lead it beyond human life.
 Rather, it is human, and only its possessor and begetter takes it so solemnly-as though the world’s axis turned within it.
 But if we could communicate with the gnat, we would learn that he likewise flies through the air with the same solemnity, that he feels the flying center of the universe within himself.
 There is nothing so reprehensible and unimportant in nature that it would not immediately swell up like a balloon at the slightest puff of this power of knowing.
 And just as every porter wants to have an admirer, so even the proudest of men, the philosopher, supposes that he sees on all sides the eyes of the universe telescopically focused upon his action and thought.

 In this text, we're abandoning the topic of knowledge henceforth.
 However, in my view this does not call for an abandonment of epistemology; instead, in my view it calls for a different formulation of the purposes of epistemology.
-We will therefore repurpose the term "epistemology," using it to refer to the study of seeking the truth.
+I will therefore repurpose the term "epistemology," using it to refer to the study of seeking the truth.
 This is a general umbrella of topics which for us includes truth, true belief, justified true belief, and similar "epistemic" concepts.

 With this slightly different conception of epistemology in hand, let us now return to the starting point of our investigation of epistemology.

 In essence, we are interested in studying and evaluating potential methods of seeking the truth.
 We want tools and techonology that enable us to get to the truth.
 We want tools and technology that work, that actually achieve this purpose.
 Therefore we want to evaluate various methods of getting to the truth, and to be able to discriminate between effective and ineffective ones.

 However, in order to grab the problem by the roots, we need to step back a bit.
-We noted that there are certain values underlying a truth-seeking attitude or an attitude of sincerity.
-We also noted that exactly what values are involved will vary between individuals.
+I noted that there are certain values underlying a truth-seeking attitude or an attitude of sincerity.
+I also noted that exactly what values are involved will vary between individuals.
 One way of putting it is to say that truth-seeking attitudes or attitudes of sincerity are like people themselves, in that no two are the same, yet they share uncountable and sometimes indescribable differences and similarities with each other.

 As the author, my objective is to help the reader to water their own truth-seeking and their own sincerity, to let it grow in whatever shape is appropriate to it.
 My objective is not to replicate my own self in others.
 As such, I can't tell the reader what should be involved in their own attitudes of truth-seeking or sincerity.
 I also can't choose for the reader whether or not to grow their attitudes of truth-seeking and sincerity at all.

-At core, the attitude of truth-seeking is a striving for reality, for what's actual, as we have noted a few times.
-We can't say this goal necessarily makes sense on the basis of what we've said.
+At core, the attitude of truth-seeking is a striving for reality, for what's actual, as I have noted a few times.
+We can't say this goal necessarily makes sense on the basis of what I've said.
 In seeking after reality, one can argue that if we knew what we were looking for or how to get there, then we wouldn't need to be seeking.

 The experience of philosophy can be compared to groping in a dark system of passageways looking for a way out.
 Occasionally, by some good fortune or cleverness, one finds one's way out into a brightly lit clearing where one can see many more dark, unexplored passageways terminating.
 One can continue spelunking indefinitely in this way, finding ever larger clearings with ever more passageways leading out of them.
 One can rightly wonder whether one will eventually be able to map and explore the entire system of passageways and clearings.
 One can also rightly wonder whether it's possible to get out of the system of passageways and clearings entirely, and if so what lies beyond it.
 Many philosophers have thought they had left the system of passageways and clearings entirely, only to discover that they were merely in a very large clearing.